 The advertiser has to make sense of it all

 The last couple of decades have seen a continued rise of digital agencies and separation of functions; from media buying, planning, creativity, sales promotion, and a plethora of digital specialisms.
 Media is often planned and bought separately.
 It is usually managed in silos.
 As a result, few see, measure and manage the ‘big picture’.
 Agency heaven takes some finding and the buck stops with the advertiser who has to make sense of it all.

 New media opportunities

 Looking to the future, ever faster download speeds, and more powerful technology and devices, continue to fuel media consumption.
 Both in real-time and time-shift at home and on-the-go.
 Online search/social media advertising, though mainly display, grew 20% in 2016 (Figure 1) (7).
-We estimate 2017 growth at a slightly slower pace (8).
+We estimate slower future growth (9).
 Video offers more opportunities than plain words to build brands, and a growing range of media offer video advertising.
 You Tube raised over $5bn from video advertising in 2016 (c.
 7% Google total), Facebook/Instagram projects $4bn video advertising revenue in 2017 and Snapchat nearly $1m.
-We estimate that video advertising will account for over 10% online advertising spend in 2017.
+We estimate that video advertising will account for over 10% online advertising spend moving forward.

 While traditional media has been dented by the growth in online display and video advertising, opportunities abound to buy wisely in both traditional and new online media markets.
 But there is also a need to see and think clearly to avoid traps set for the unwary.
 The savvy marketer will not go far wrong by developing and running creative campaigns via ‘reasonably high’ impact media offering ‘good value’ cost per thousand (CPT) impacts.